happycube/ld-decode/README.md

 > vhs-decode is not limited to VHS and supports many tape media formats!

 > [!IMPORTANT]
-> The decoders and tools are CLI - Commandline Interface, only ld-analyse & hifi-decode have a graphical GUI interface.
+> The decoders and tools are CLI - Commandline Interface, only ld-analyse & hifi-decode have a GUI - Graphical User Interface.

 # Documentation